savyatam/InstaModel/README.md

 ## InstaModel

-An application used to post,delete,comment and like images, built with React, Redux, JavaScript,materialize, and CSS.
+This is backend of an application used to post and delete images, built with Nodejs,express,mongoDB.Frontend is built with React, Redux, JavaScript,materialize, and CSS.
+Other features includes profile view,comments and likes.(Note:Access is not given to delete others post)

 ## Project Screen Shots